The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

 On the other hand, there won’t be scope creep.
 How?

-Project Team will see that a work package or a deliverable includes a specific set of requirements.
+The project team will see that a work package or a deliverable includes specific requirements.
 So, they’ll need to ensure that the tangible results they provide correspond to these requirements.

-In addition to that, all stakeholders will know when and what deliverable to wait for to see a certain piece of functionality.
+In addition to that, all stakeholders will know when and what deliverable to wait for to see a specific piece of functionality.

 Having reference to specifications and designs is convenient, first of all.

 But it also shows you the progress on the requirements definition process.

 Are you in good shape to start the project?
 Do you have all the requirements?

 #8.
 Ensure Test Cases Coverage

 Now, think about having Test Cases on the same document.